yulightnight/datasicence_kaggle/README.md

 A very good material to practice deep learning & tensorflow manipulation.

 Hope you enjoy!
-contact me if any error occur.
+contact me if any error occurs.